Blog

 Security & Compliance

-Since the first vehicles were sold to customers, automakers have competed to deliver the newest features and the greatest benefits to the driving experience.
+Since the first vehicles were rolled out to customers, automakers have competed to deliver the newest features and the greatest benefits to the driving experience.
 Today, that competition is less about shaping a car’s physical characteristics and more about making cars smarter and more connected to the world around them.

 With thousands of car models and trim levels available worldwide, there is a fierce need to find new ways to stand out from the competition.
 Fueled by consumers’ increasing demands for internet connectivity, interactive dashboards, and autonomous driving, manufacturers rely heavily on software, with AI playing a central role in how they design, build, and update vehicles.